The Complete Guide to Premiere Pro Color Correction

 3. Match Shots

-When the hero shot is done, you can start matching the other shots to it in Comparison View.
+When you’ve finished the hero shot, you can start matching the other shots to it in Comparison View.
 You can do this manually or use the Match feature in Lumetri Color panel.
 Both are explained in detail below.

 4. Add A Creative Look